Stephen McPartland’s voting in Parliament

 Stephen McPartland is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.

-However, Stephen McPartland sometimes differs from their party collegues, such as:
+However, Stephen McPartland sometimes differs from their party colleagues, such as:

 We have lots more plain English analysis of Stephen McPartland’s voting record on issues like health, welfare, taxation and more.
 Visit Stephen McPartland’s full vote analysis page for more.

-Stephen McPartland occasionally rebelled against their party in this parliament
+Stephen McPartland has sometimes rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Stevenage

 Entered the House of Commons on 6 May 2010 — General election

 - Member, Science and Technology Committee (Commons) (14 Feb 2011 to 27 Feb 2012)

 Previous MPs in this constituency